• So It Was Said 51 Itivuttaka 51

 ā€œComprehending the element of form, ā€œRÅ«padhātuṁ pariƱƱāya, not stuck in the formless, āruppesu asaṇṭhitā; those who are released in cessation, Nirodhe ye vimuccanti, they are conquerors of death. te janā maccuhāyino.

-Having directly experienced <j>the element free of death, Kāyena amataṁ dhātuṁ, free of attachments; phusayitvā nirÅ«padhiṁ; having realised relinquishment Upadhippaį¹inissaggaṁ, of attachments, the undefiled sacchikatvā anāsavo; fully awakened Buddha teaches Deseti sammāsambuddho, the sorrowless, stainless state.ā€ asokaṁ virajaṁ padanā€ti.
+free of attachments; phusayitvā nirÅ«padhiṁ; having realized relinquishment Upadhippaį¹inissaggaṁ, of attachments, the undefiled sacchikatvā anāsavo; fully awakened Buddha teaches Deseti sammāsambuddho, the sorrowless, stainless state.ā€ asokaṁ virajaṁ padanā€ti.

 This too is a matter that was spoken by the Blessed One: that is what I heard.
 Ayampi attho vutto bhagavatā, iti me sutanti.